Jibex-Banks/ejide-pharmacy-bot/README.md

-# 🏥 Pharmallama
+# 🏥 PharmaLlama

 **A WhatsApp-based pharmacy management and customer engagement system powered by Meta AI**

-Built for Meta Ai developer academy hackathon | Sponsored by Meta
+Built for Meta AI Developer Academy Hackathon | Sponsored by Meta

 ---

 ## 🎯 Project Overview

-Pharmallama is an intelligent pharmacy assistant that enables customers to inquire about medications, check availability, and receive personalized health reminders via WhatsApp.
+PharmaLlama is an intelligent pharmacy assistant that enables customers to inquire about medications, check availability, and receive personalized health reminders via WhatsApp.
 The system also provides automated inventory management and business analytics for pharmacy administrators.

 ### Key Problem Solved
 - **Customer Inconvenience:** People waste time traveling to pharmacies only to find drugs out of stock